Why Study Engineering & Management Programs in the USA

 Understanding the academic calendar is crucial for prospective students.

-- Primary Intakes: Most U.S. universities offer two main intakes – Fall (August/September) and Spring (January).
-Some institutions may offer a Summer intake.
+• Primary Intakes: Most U.S. universities offer Fall and Spring intakes.

 Best Programs to Study in the USA

-- Engineering Programs: Computer Science, Mechanical Engineering, Electrical Engineering, Biomedical Engineering, and Environmental Engineering.
+• Engineering Programs: Computer Science, Mechanical Engineering, Electrical Engineering, Biomedical Engineering, Environmental Engineering.

-- Management Programs: MBA, Business Analytics, Finance, Supply Chain Management, and Marketing.
+• Management Programs: MBA, Business Analytics, Finance, Supply Chain Management, Marketing.

-- Emerging Fields: Cybersecurity, Artificial Intelligence, Data Science, and Sustainability Studies offer high career potential and are in demand among employers.
+• Emerging Fields: Cybersecurity, Artificial Intelligence, Data Science, Sustainability Studies.

 Additional Information for Prospective Students